-Heck yeah, they’re scared.
-Ninety five percent of the time the homeowner doesn’t know you from Adam, yet here they are, putting what might be their biggest investment in your hands.
+Why?
+Ninety-five percent of the time the homeowner doesn’t know you from Adam, yet here they are, putting what might be their biggest investment in your hands.

 You breeze in, hand them a pen and a contract and walk out mumbling something about the MLS and a sign and lockbox.

 Home sellers probably won’t express their fears to you (you are a stranger, after all), but they’ll stay awake at night, scary thoughts running through their heads.
-Tempers are short in a seller’s home.

 1. How does this work?